influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/_index.md

 [`influx config` documentation](/influxdb/v2.0/reference/cli/influx/config/).

 ### Mapped environment variables
-Some `influx` CLI flags are mapped to environment variables.
+`influx` CLI flags mapped to environment variables are listed in the **Mapped to** column.
-Mapped flags get the value of the environment variable.
+Mapped flags inherit the value of the environment variable.
 To override environment variables, set the flag explicitly in your command.

 ### Shorthand and longhand flags